 2. What does the Metro data show?

-Metro shows aggregated, anonymized cyclist and pedestrian activity including popular or avoided routes, peak commute times, intersection wait times, and origin/destination zones.
+Strava Metro shows aggregated, anonymized cyclist and pedestrian activity including popular or avoided routes, peak commute times, intersection crossing times, and origin/destination zones.

 3. Does Strava have enough data to provide a meaningful dataset?

 The Strava community is made up of all types of cyclists.
-In fact, nearly one-half of all rides on Strava in denser metro areas are commutes, so Strava Metro data gives great insight into the needs of those riding for transportation only.
-It’s also simple to filter the data to show only commutes and/or weekday rides during peak commute times.
+In fact, nearly one-half of all rides on Strava in denser urban areas are commutes, so Strava Metro data gives great insight into the needs of those riding for transportation only.
+It’s also simple to filter the Strava Metro data to show only commutes and/or weekday rides during peak commute times.

 While filtering by commute only is possible, analysis of the data shows that cyclists of all types and abilities tend to use the same “best available” roads and paths while cycling in metro areas, as recently evidenced by a Low Stress Network (LSN) analyses in New Hampshire.
 Furthermore, in metro areas, nearly everyone is a commuter – either commuting to work, or commuting to the ride they’ll be doing outside the city.

 5. How much does it cost to license Strava Metro data for a city?